Achaan Chaa was a Buddhist monk in the Thai Forest Tradition who taught a simple practice in nature that did not depend on reading or studying.

 The Dhammacakkappavattana Sutta recounts the very first talk the Buddha gave to a small group of his friends after he became enlightened.
 The story goes that he initially wanted to refrain from trying to articulate his experience that started under the Bodhi tree in Bodhgaya, but that upon meeting his former spiritual companions at the… Continue reading What is the Middle Way that Leads to Self-Awakening?

 Author Cuong Lu is a student of Thich Nhat Hanh and has worked for many years as a prison chaplain.
 His book, The Buddha in Jail, brings together his experiences in this field over the years and paints a picture of how his work and practice come together.
-In a short interview with The Dewdrop,… Continue reading Author Q&A – Cuong Lu
+In a short interview with The Dewdrop,… Continue reading Why I Write – Cuong Lu

 Stephen Batchelor is a celebrated proponent of dharma practice stripped of ritual and other cultural trappings in order to reveal the power of the basic Buddhist teachings.
 His 1997 book, Buddhism Without Beliefs, is a manifesto in that direction.
 In it, he reminds us that Buddha himself was no mystic but rather a pragmatist with… Continue reading Buddhism and the Agnostic Faith